kenlies/minitalk-42-/README.md

 This was a project in which we had to create a simple communication system between a client and a server using PIDs and signals.
 There occured a couple of oddities in my evals, but the core principle is correct and it PASSED =D.
+In school we have come to a consensus that we don't necessarily need bonus files for bonuses if moulinette (the robot) isn't assigned for evaluations -> code for bonuses can be in mandatory files.

 First the server must be launched -> it prints its PID & starts listening for signals -> from other terminal: ./client [PID] [MESSAGE] -> enter